Cyberbot777/prompt-fractal/README.md

 # 🌌 Prompt Fractal

-**Recursive Prompt Optimization Project — Featuring Iris, a Self-Reflective Prompt Agent**
+**Recursive Prompt Optimization Project — Featuring Iris, the Self-Reflective Prompt Agent**

 ---

 ## Overview

-**Prompt Fractal** is an advanced AI project designed to automatically optimize, clarify, and refine prompts for large language models (LLMs) using recursive, self-referential prompting loops.
+**Prompt Fractal** is an AI project designed to automatically optimize, clarify, and refine prompts for large language models (LLMs) through recursive, self-referential prompting loops.

 At its core is **Iris** — the self-reflective prompt optimization agent within Prompt Fractal.

 Iris performs prompt self-improvement by:
-- Analyzing a given prompt’s clarity, length, and effectiveness.
+- Analyzing prompts for clarity, length, and effectiveness.
-- Suggesting targeted improvements.
-- Iteratively rewriting the prompt for maximum precision and minimal ambiguity.
-- Saving its learning history to a memory system, allowing for continual evolution and optimization over time.
+- Providing detailed reviews with a clarity rating and specific improvement suggestions.
+- Automatically rewriting prompts to improve focus, reduce ambiguity, and increase precision.
+- Logging each review and rewrite cycle with timestamps for future analysis.

-This project explores **recursive prompting** — where an LLM effectively teaches itself to write better prompts via structured self-review and refinement cycles.
+This project explores **recursive prompting** — where an LLM effectively teaches itself to write better prompts through structured self-review and refinement cycles.

 ---

 ## Key Features

-- **Recursive Self-Improvement:**
-  Multi-pass prompt refinement via LLM-driven analysis and rewriting.

-- **Prompt Simplification:**
-  Automatically removes unnecessary complexity, jargon, and vague phrasing.

-- **Auto-Chaining Detection (Planned):**
-  Identifies when prompts should be split into smaller subtasks and suggests chaining.

-- **Memory & Semantic Recall (Planned):**
-  Uses PostgreSQL + pgvector for semantic memory of prior prompt refinements.
+- **Self-Reflective Prompt Review:**
+  Iris evaluates prompts for clarity, complexity, and ambiguity, providing detailed analysis.

+- **Automatic Prompt Rewriting:**
+  Iris generates fully rewritten versions of prompts based on its review feedback.

+- **Structured Test Logging:**
+  All tests are logged automatically with timestamps and phase labels for future reference.

-- **Modular Design:**
+- **Modular, Extensible Design:**
-  Built for extensibility with LangChain as the core framework for agent logic and memory handling.
+  Built with scalability in mind to enable multi-phase refinement and future integrations.

 ---